-Many of these Canmore hikes can be done beginning early in spring – save for the Year of the Virus.
+Many of these Canmore hikes can be done beginning early in spring.
 Ha Ling in particular can get very busy even in March, depending on the year and snow cover.
 Always go prepared for a change in weather and don’t forget the bear spray.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.